ishristov/heroku-apps/README.md

 }
 ```

-Now we can run `npm run publish` from the `app-one` directory and it will get published to Heroku.
+Now, after adding and commiting our changes, we can run `npm run publish` from the `app-one` directory and it will get published to Heroku.

 ## Repeat

-For the other app - `app-two` we should do the same.
+For the other `app-two` app we should do the same.

 ```
 cd ../